Binky Brown Meets the Holy Virgin Mary

 Binky Brown Meets the Holy Virgin Mary is an autobiographical comic by American cartoonist Justin Green, published in 1972.
-Green takes the persona of Binky Brown to tell of the "compulsive neurosis" with which he struggled in his youth and which he blamed on his strict Roman Catholic upbringing.
+Green takes the persona of Binky Brown to tell of the "compulsive neurosis" with which he struggled in his youth and which he blamed on his strict Catholic upbringing.
 Green was later diagnosed with obsessive–compulsive disorder (OCD) and came to see his problems in that light.

 In the story, sinful thoughts that he cannot control torment Binky Brown; to his alarm, phallic objects become literal penises and project what he calls "pecker rays" at religious objects such as churches and statues of the Virgin Mary.
 He develops an internal set of rules to obey and punishments for breaking them.
 The torment does not subside, and he comes to reject the Catholic Church in defiance as the source of it.
 The work combines a wide variety of visual and narrative techniques in a style that echoes the torment of its protagonist.

 Binky Brown had an immediate influence on contemporaries in underground comix: such cartoonists as Aline Kominsky, Robert Crumb, and Art Spiegelman soon turned to producing similarly confessional works.
 Binky Brown has gained a reputation as the first major work of autobiography in English-language comics, and many aspects of its approach have become widespread in underground and alternative comics.